 App Preview Video: Showcasing Your iOS App in App Store

-The iOS app preview video is a maximum 30 second clip that shows users what your app is about.
+The iOS app preview video is a maximum 30-second clip that shows users what your app is about.
 You can have up to 3 videos, but it’s best practice to just have one great video.
 Preview videos are great for super interactive apps, especially games.
 They’re also important for paid apps.
 People always want to try before they buy.
-A video is the perfect chance to give them that opportunity.
+A video is a perfect chance to give them that opportunity.

 App Preview Guidelines for App Store